solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

-# Optimism multisig Proposal
+# Optimism Multisig Proposal

 ## Overview

-This is an mainnet example of FPS where FPS is used to make proposals for optimism multisig on mainnet.
-This example upgrades L1 NFT Bridge contract.
-Optimism multisig calls `upgrade` on proxy contract to upgrade implementation to a new `MockUpgrade`.
+This is a mainnet example of FPS where FPS is used to make proposals for the Optimism Multisig on mainnet.
+This example upgrades the L1 NFT Bridge contract.
+The Optimism Multisig calls `upgrade` on the proxy contract to upgrade the implementation to a new `MockUpgrade`.

 The following contract is present in the [mocks/](../../mocks/) folder.

-Let's go through each of the functions that are overridden.
+Let's go through each of the functions that are overridden:

--   `name()`: Define the name of your proposal.
+-   `name()`: Defines the name of your proposal.

 ```solidity
 function name() public pure override returns (string memory) {